nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 and is probably the most sensible solution for most QubesOS users or those who otherwise prefer an entirely local solution.

-I stuck with KeePassXC for the entire time that I used QubesOS... until today.
-In an effort to eliminate as many GUI applications as possible from my machine, I've been occasionally thinking about other offline options that worked from the terminal.
+Recently, in an effort to eliminate as many GUI applications as possible from my machine, I've been occasionally thinking about other offline password manager options that worked from the terminal.

 It wasn't until I happened to read a few blog posts by [Filippo Valsorda](https://filippo.io/) that the idea for a real alternative began to